gavinhoward/bc/README.md

 Files:

-	install.sh      Install script from musl libc.
+	install.sh       Install script.
 	LICENSE.md       A Markdown form of the BSD 0-clause License.
 	Makefile         The Makefile.
 	NOTICE.md        List of contributors and copyright owners.
-	RELEASE.md      A checklist for making a release.
+	RELEASE.md       A checklist for making a release. safe-install.sh  Safe install script from musl libc.
-	TODO.md         A TODO list.

 Folders:

 	include  All header files.
-	lib         The bc math library and code to generate C source for it. src         All source code.
+	gen      The bc math library, help texts and code to generate C source. src      All source code.
 	tests    All tests.
-	toybox      Files to cut a release into toybox.
+	dist     Files to cut a release for toybox/busybox.
 (Maintainer use only.)